nikija/public/content/developers/api/distributor.md

 ### Get Adyen Client Token

-Adyen requires a server utc time to be used for client-side credit card encryption.
+Adyen requires a public key and a server utc time to be used for client-side credit card encryption.
 In case the hotel uses Adyen as a payment gateway, you need to obtain it to before processing payment.

 #### Request `[PlatformAddress]/api/distributor/v1/payments/getAdyenClientToken`